marciliocn/void-installer/README.md

 - Automated process installation for Void Linux UEFI MUSL
 - Doesn't install any Desktop Environment
 - ~~Doesn't set up a common user~~
-- Options for custom install in header of `install-musl.sh`
+- Options for custom install in `install-musl.sh` header
 - Formating `/` with `xfs filesystem`
-- With GRUB
+- With `GIT` and `GRUB`
-- Enable automatically DHCP and SSH server deamons (and internet work on next reboot)
+- Enable automatically DHCP, Firewall and SSH server daemons (and internet working on next reboot)

 ### USAGE
 - Boot from Void Linux Live Image with a DE (Desktop Environment)